nuntawat168/todo-app/README.md

 10. **Automatic Local Storage:** Benefit from automatic local storage, ensuring that your to-do list persists even if you close the app.
 Your tasks are securely stored for future reference.

-## How to Access

-Visit our [Todo App](https://nuntawat168.github.io/todo-app/) and start managing your tasks efficiently.
-Whether you are a casual user or a productivity enthusiast, our app is designed to meet your needs with simplicity and elegance.

-Feel free to explore, organize, and conquer your tasks with our Todo App!
-If you have any questions or feedback, don't hesitate to reach out.

 ## Acknowledgment